Helping Babies Survive

 Helping Babies Breathe (HBB) is a training course geared towards teaching local nurses, midwives, and traditional birth attendants in developing countries the most successful ways to save a newborn’s life in the first critical minute after birth, known as The Golden Minute.
 HBB is a Train-the-Trainer model, where U.S. trained facilitators travel to developing countries to train all who attend the births of babies.
 The end result is leaving them with the skills and education to train others in their communities, resulting in a sustainable program that repeats itself for years to come.

-Project C.U.R.E. conducts Helping Babies Survive training in over 15 countries worldwide to train local in-country nurses and birthing attendants on the HBS curriculum.
+Project C.U.R.E. conducts Helping Babies Survive training in more than 15 countries worldwide to train local in-country nurses and birthing attendants on the HBS curriculum.
 Note: Open opportunities for HBS trips will be sent to our list of HBB Master Trainers when available.

 Help us as we work to use HBS techniques to save the lives of newborns and reduce the rate of infant mortality around the globe!